-From Watershed to Bay

-As Creek to Bay Day and Coastal Cleanup Day approach on September 16, the East Bay Municipal Utility District (EBMUD) and partners along our watersheds, waterways and San Francisco Bay invite you to join us in taking action.
+From Watershed to Bay SEAST BAY MUNICIPAL UTILITY DISTRICT stewardship integrity respect teamwork As Creek to Bay Day and Coastal Clean-Up Day approaches on September 16, the East Bay Municipal Utility District (EBMUD) and partners along our watersheds, waterways and the San Francisco Bay, invite you to join us in taking action.
 Environmental protection starts right here at home in our beautiful East Bay!

-WWW.EBMUD.COM/CLEANBAY

-A SPECIAL MARKETING PUBLICATION

-You.
-In a Watershed.

 herever your feet land in the East Bay, you're in a watershed - from the ridgelines and open space of the Oakland-Berkeley-San Leandro hills, to the creeks that meander through our urban neighborhoods, to the waters of the San Francisco Bay.
 These are the unique lands and waterways that make the East Bay home.
-The beauty around us deserves protection, and even in this urban metropolis you can take part in keeping our watersheds and Bay free from harm.
-We at the East Bay Municipal OPEN SPACE Utility District are stewards of the watersheds that surround Briones, San Pablo, Upper San Leandro, Chabot and Lafayette reservoirs, as well as the land of the Pinole Valley.
-We've spent almost 100 years protecting these lands as a critical piece of our mission to deliver high quality drinking water to you, and we welcome you to visit, explore, wander, learn and volunteer.
-From these lands flow creeks that drain to the Bay.
-These natural pathways remind us that nature is right here in our backyards, and needs our help.
+The beauty around us deserves protection and even in this urban metropolis, you can take part in keeping our watersheds and Bay free from harm.
+We at the East Bay Municipal Utility District are stewards of the watersheds that surround Briones, San Pablo, Upper San Leandro, Chabot and Lafayette reservoirs, as well as the land of the Pinole Valley.
+We've spent almost 100 years protecting these lands as a critical piece of our mission to deliver high quality drinking water to you, and we welcome you to visit, explore, wander, learn or volunteer.
+From these lands, flow creeks that travel to the Bay.
+These natural pathways remind us that nature is right here in our backyards and needs our help.
 Join a creek organization in your community and be a weekend environmental warrior in the East Bay's backyard.
-Near every creek lies an urban watershed we call home.
+Near every watershed and creek, lies an urban watershed we call home.
 Whether off streets, or from sinks to sewers, every drop of East Bay water flows to the Bay.
 Take action at home to protect our precious Bay.
 Read on, and learn how you can protect the environment right here in the East Bay.

-VISIT EBMUD'S OPEN SPACE AND WATERSHEDS About 28,000 acres of watershed lands in the East Bay provide needed protection for high quality drinking water, while offering habitat for plants and animals as well as a natural haven for the public to enjoy.
-EBMUD's watershed lands - largely protected from development and human disturbance - offer important high quality habitat for a wide variety of plant and animal species.
-These reservoirs also store high quality drinking water for 1.4 million East Bay residents.
+VISIT EBMUD'S OPEN SPACE AND WATERSHEDS

+About 28,000 acres of watershed lands in the East Bay provide needed protection for high quality drinking water, while offering habitat for plants and animals - as well as a natural haven for the public to enjoy.

+EBMUD's watershed lands - largely protected from development and human disturbance - offer important high-quality habitat for a wide variety of plant and animal species.
+These reservoirs also store high-quality drinking water - some collected locally, but much brought to the reservoirs by large aqueducts from the Sierra foothills - for 1.4 million East Bay residents.

 EBMUD biologists monitor fish, wildlife and plant species on East Bay watershed lands, conducting habitat assessments, population studies and other research to inform management of sensitive species on the watershed.

-TRAILS AND ACCESS Enjoy expansive open space, wildlife-viewing opportunities, hiking and equestrian trails, and volunteer opportunities along 80 miles of East Bay trails on our lands.
+TRAILS AND ACCESS

+Enjoy expansive open space, wildlife viewing opportunities, hiking and equestrian trails, and volunteer opportunities along 80 miles of East Bay trails on our lands.
 Shimmering lake views and streams, stately redwoods, colorful wildflowers, wooded glens and open grasslands beckon.

 EXPLORE!
+Purchase a trail permit online at ebmud.com. \$3.00/day or \$10.00/1 year

+OUTDOOR CLASSROOMS

-Purchase a trail permit online at EBMUD.com. \$3.00/day or \$10.00/1 year.
-OUTDOOR CLASSROOMS Hands-on learning provides children experiences that help them to better understand what it takes to protect the environment, how natural systems function and how our drinking-water supply relates to those systems.
-EBMUD rangers work with school-age children to enhance habitats, stabilize soils, and restore natural conditions for creeks and disturbed areas in the East Bay.
-Contact EBMUD at Recreate@EBMUD.com to find out more!
+Hands-on learning provides children experiences that help them to better understand what it takes to protect the environment, how natural systems function and how our drinking water supply relates to those systems.
+EBMUD rangers work with school age children to enhance habitats, stabilize soils, and restore natural conditions for creeks and disturbed areas in the East Bay.
+Contact EBMUD at recreate@ebmud.com to find out more!

+SEWERS

+STORMDRAINS

+BUSINESSES

+WASTEWATER TREATMENT

+SAN FRANCISCO BA